bait-lang/bait/docs/docs.md

 <!--
-Copyright (c) 2023-present Lukas Neubert.
+SPDX-FileCopyrightText: 2023-present Lukas Neubert <lukas.neubert@proton.me>
-This Documentation is subject to the terms of the Mozilla Public License 2.0.
+SPDX-License-Identifier: MPL-2.0
 -->

 # Bait Documentation
-> Documentation of the standard library is :construction:
+> Documentation of the standard library is work in progress :construction:

 ## Entry Point
 The entry point of any program is the `main` function.
 It is automatically called when the program starts.